Parkinson's and Lewy Body Dementia: What's the Difference?

 What is Lewy body dementia?

-Parkinsonism refers to the motor symptoms that are typically associated with PD, such as tremors, stiffness, and walking/balance problems.
-Both PD and LBD are forms of Parkinsonism, meaning that PD patients and LBD patients may experience these motor symptoms.2 Because the Parkinsonism motor symptoms of PD and LBD can be very similar, it can be difficult to differentiate between the two conditions.
+Both PD and LBD are forms of Parkinsonism, meaning that PD patients and LBD patients may experience these motor symptoms.
+Because the Parkinsonism motor symptoms of PD and LBD can be very similar, it can be difficult to differentiate between the 2 conditions.2

 Is it genetic?